RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

       cage.
 All of this helps to reduce losses and can provide a better survival rate.
 The economic benefits are increased at the farms while managing to reduce the environmental damage caused by salmon feeding.
-    heading: 'Measuring stress, better lining regime, and the entire state of the cage'
+    heading: 'Measuring Stress, Better Lining Regime, and the Entire State of the Cage'
   - content: >-
       ## Fish Industry and Processing